sstanfield/NDND/README.md

 NOTE: This is a fork with the intent or allowing neighbor discovery using multi-cast and no server (ie, clients can find each other with no other support).
 This readme has NOT been updated for those changes yet.
+Also if a client can not find a server it will become the server.
+This is VERY brittle right now (race conditions, etc).

 ## An Overview